Welcome to Carpenter Headquarters!

 How Much Money You Would Pay to Attend the Carpentry School?

-You might be asking how much is the real cost of attending the carpentry school?
-Before we answer that question, we would like you to know that enrolling in the school is just one of the pathways to become a carpenter.
+You might be asking how much is the real cost of attending the carpentry school.
+Before we answer that question, we would like you to know that enrolling in the school is just one of the pathways to becoming a carpenter.
 The other means are being an apprentice or as a carpenter helper.
-The apprenticeship, as discussed below, usually offered by a union or trade association, the admission requirement for an apprenticeship is stricter.
-If you would like to expose to the work of a carpenter and you don’t have the prior experience yet, being a helper is the way to go, actually the people I know who are now professional carpenters started by being helper in the construction.
+The apprenticeship, as discussed below, is usually offered by a union or trade association, and the admission requirement for an apprenticeship is stricter.
+If you would like to expose to the work of a carpenter and you don’t have prior experience yet, being a helper is the way to go, actually the people I know who are now professional carpenters started by being helpers in construction.

 To get back to the question.
 Let us assess the money you would spend on becoming a carpenter.
 On average, the amount of carpentry school is somewhere around $12,000 to $18,000 for a two (2)-year degree.
 This includes tuition, training materials such as books and teaching supplies, basic PPEs, and room and board.